Ali8231/Term1_Project/README.md

 6. Phone Number
 7. Email Address

---CAUTION 1: Users passwords are saved coded.
+**CAUTION 1: Users passwords are saved coded.

---CAUTION 2 : All usernames are unique to prevent unauthorized access.
+**CAUTION 2 : All usernames are unique to prevent unauthorized access.

---CAUTION 3 : Every single piece information/data (even Year,Month and Day) is stored line by line for ALL .txt files
+**CAUTION 3 : Every single piece information/data (even Year,Month and Day) is stored line by line for ALL .txt files

 --In the MAIN MENU user can submit incomes and expenses.
 --Program saves each user's incomes and expenses seperatly.